kristopherjohnson/undefinedvalue-pelican/undefinedvalue/content/2017/07/blog_migration.md

 Publishing the New Site
 -----------------------

 I had already set up my personal `kristopherjohnson.github.io` repo as a GitHub Pages site.
 It was a simple index.html that redirected to the Undefined Value home page.
-I set up a Makefile rule that would copy the output from Pelican to my local repo, commit the change, and then push it to GitHub.
+I set up a Makefile rule that would copy the output from Pelican to my local repo, commit the change, and then push that repo to GitHub.

 So, all I have to do to regenerate the site and push it to the cloud is this:

+    cd ~/work/undefinedvalue-pelican
+    source venv-pelican-blog/bin/activate
     make github

+It takes about four seconds to run `make github`.
+After that, it takes a minute or two before the changes are actually visible on the site.

-Finally, I went to my domain registrar and updated the undefinedvalue.com address so it would point to GitHub rather than to my EC2 server.
+Finally, I went to my domain registrar and updated the `undefinedvalue.com` address records so it would point to GitHub rather than to my EC2 server.

 Conclusion
 ----------

-I've wanted to do this for a while, but feared it would take up a few weekends and be full of frustration.
+I've wanted to do this migration for over a year, but feared it would take up a few weekends and be full of frustration.
 It was actually a lot easier than I expected.
 The hardest part for me was getting the CSS right.
-But it feels good that I figured out how to do a full conversion with just a few scripts.
+But it feels good that I figured out how to do a full conversion by writing a few scripts and modifying some configuration files and templates.

 One thing I miss is the simplicity of editing with Drupal.
-If I saw a typo on the site, I could just click an Edit button, fix it, and Save.
-Now if I see something wrong, I have to find the right input file in my tree of files, edit it, and then republish, and then wait a few minutes to see if it looks right now.
+If I saw a typo on the site, I could just click an _Edit_ button, fix it, and _Save_.
+Now if I see something wrong, I have to find the right input file in my tree of files, edit it, and then republish, and then wait a few minutes to see if it looks right.
 But I am very happy to no longer be dependent upon a MySQL database, an old version of a PHP-based CMS, and an EC2 web server.

 If you want to see my Pelican setup, it's available here for all to see: <https://github.com/kristopherjohnson/undefinedvalue-pelican>.